 - Interactive Digital Arts (Sydney College of the Arts) **

 - Research track option: Develop independent research skills in Digital Cultures, and move towards higher-level academic research.

 ** For these units you may need to demonstrate relevant competencies to the faculties.

-Before you can enrol in these units, contact coordinator Dr Chris Chesher, submit a research proposal, and give evidence of your academic and professional track record.
+Before you can enrol in the project or dissertation units, contact program coordinator Dr Chris Chesher, submit a research proposal, and give evidence of your academic and professional track record.
 Admission is conditional upon a viable proposal, a solid credit average, and the availability of appropriate supervision.

 The Digital Cultures Program invites expressions of interest for research projects in the MA Research.
 MPhil and PhD programs exploring themes in digital communication and culture.
-We can supervise projects on themes such as online sociality; new media arts; social robotics; computer games and interactive entertainment and cultural aspects of new technologies.
+We can supervise projects on themes such as social media; new media arts; social robotics; computer games; interactive entertainment and cultural aspects of new technologies.